thesofakillers/thesofakillers.github.io/content/posts/culture.md

    the same for everyone.
 Who discovered it first is arbitrary, the universe does not care about copyright and ownership.
-6. What remains distinctive for a species, then, is everything **not fixed by those universal models**—our stories, aesthetics, value-hierarchies, rituals.
+6. What remains distinctive for a species, then, is everything **not fixed by those universal models**—the stories, aesthetics, value-hierarchies, rituals unique to a civilization.
 Call that remainder **culture = civilisation mod science**.
 In the limit, it is the only domain where contributions are truly non-redundant and therefore the deepest expression of what it means to be _this_ civilisation—indeed, to be human.

 ## Objection Gauntlet